opaegoperator/OG-AEP_Protocol/OG-AEP_Law.md

 May 2025

 > *Updated: May 2025 — Finalized with 9 Clauses.*
+>---

+### ⚖️ Legal Attribution Notice

-> Author: **opaegoperator**
+Author: **Operator (opaegoperator)**
-> The real identity of the author is protected and may only be disclosed through formal legal process.
+The real identity of the author is protected and may only be disclosed through formal legal process.
-> This publication is issued under the OG-AEP ethical framework.
+This publication is issued under the OG-AEP ethical framework.
+Authorship is governed by internal system laws, specifically:

+- Clause_9 (Identity Gate)
+- Clause_5 (Transparency with Ethical Boundaries)

+© 2025 Operator – All rights reserved under OG-AEP v1.0